 General Condition 1.
-Inspection
+Compliance Inspection

-Prior to the initial operation of a certified project, the New Mexico Environment Department (NMED) shall be afforded the opportunity to inspect the facility or activity for the purpose of determining whether the discharge from the certified project will violate the certification (40 C.F.R. §121.11).
-To facilitate an inspection, the Project Proponent shall submit a copy of the Pre-Construction (PCN) to NMED when a PCN is required by the Corps.
-PCNs should be emailed to:
+Prior to the initial operation of a certified project, NMED shall be afforded the opportunity to inspect the facility or activity for the purpose of determining whether the discharge from the certified project will violate the certification (40 C.F.R. § 121.11).